 Bad Genius takes creativity into a whole new level as Lynn presents many inventive methods for cheating.
 One of them, which involves the use of classical piano reference, is very intriguing and, honestly, doable.
 To make it more intriguing and ‘dirty’, the film gambles by involving a sleazy business scheme using Lynn’s wit and exploit it to upscale the risk and on-screen profit.

 Although circling around scams, Bad Genius injects criticism towards the moral ambiguity of the practice.
 In doing so, the film introduces rivalry subplot to the story and bring in a so-close-so-different character to Lynn named Bank (Chanon Santinatornkul).
-Bank is a moral challenge to Lynn and to the story; and Bad Genius takes this character seriously into developing the story upon social subtexts and balancing the ground.
+Bank is a moral challenge to Lynn and to the story, and Bad Genius takes this character seriously into developing the story upon social subtexts and balancing the ground.

-In the end, Bad Genius makes a rare cinematic delight that contains bigger theme in a playful storytelling.
+In the end, Bad Genius makes a rare cinematic delight that contains a bigger theme in playful storytelling.
 Although the duration is a little overstretched and there are some conclusions left ambiguous, Bad Genius has shown us the face of Southeast Asia cinema people need to see.